-The EPA has a specific regulation in place, called the Lead and Copper Rule, which regulates the amount of lead and copper that are allowed be present in drinking water provided by water utilities and similar organizations.
-Though it has undergone some number of changes since its inception in 1991, it essentially dictates that no more than 15 PPB of lead or 1.3 parts per million (PPM) of copper are allowable in drinking water in more than 10% of customer taps that are sampled.
-The number of taps that are sampled each testing cycle is dictated by the number of structures the water utility serves.
-If those limits are exceeded, there are a number of remedies that must be undertaken in order to protect the public health and well-being.
-In the Flint water crisis, there were questionable testing procedures used, such as letting the water flow for several minutes before collecting a sample rather than collecting the first water that was drawn from the fixture, which decreases the level of lead that would show up in the sample.
+The EPA has a specific regulation in place, called the Lead and Copper Rule, which regulates the amount of lead and copper allowed be present in drinking water provided by water utilities and similar organizations.
+Though it has undergone some changes since its inception in 1991, it essentially dictates that no more than 15 parts per billion (PPB) of lead or 1.3 parts per million (PPM) of copper are allowable in drinking water in more than 10% of customer taps that are sampled.
+The number of taps sampled each testing cycle is dictated by the number of structures the water utility serves.
+If the EPA limits are exceeded, there are a number of remedies that must be undertaken in order to protect public health and well-being.
+In the Flint water crisis, there were questionable testing procedures used, such as letting the water flow for several minutes before collecting a sample rather than collecting the first water that was drawn from the fixture; this method decreases the level of lead that would show up in the sample.

-These rules were put in place to help minimize the effects of lead in the water, which has been known to cause issues with memory, brain damage, kidney issues and other health effects, as well as the effects of excess copper in the water, which can cause digestive distress, liver and kidney damage as well as complications from Wilson’s Disease in populations that are genetically predisposed to this illness.
+The EPA’s rules were put in place to help minimize the effects of lead in the water, which has been known to cause issues with memory, brain damage, kidney issues and other health effects.
+Excess copper in the water can have ill effects, too, including digestive distress, liver and kidney damage, and complications from Wilson’s Disease in populations that are genetically predisposed to this illness.
 When water testing shows an excess of lead above the acceptable action limit of 15 PPB, the water utility is required to begin providing educational materials as part of their community outreach to help customers understand the potential health effects of exposure, sources of lead exposure and how to lower their exposure to lead.
 They are also expected to make special efforts to reach out to at-risk populations, such as children and pregnant women, in whom the effects of lead poisoning may appear at significantly lower levels.
 Press releases are an expected part of this outreach process.
 Overall, the outreach must begin within 60 days of the above-limit or action level testing and continue until follow-up testing has shown the waterborne lead levels to have dropped beneath the action level for a specified period of time.

 General Information About Lead in Drinking Water

-The first question that many consumer have when lead is reported in drinking water is how it gets there in the first place.
+The first question many consumers ask when lead is reported in drinking water is how it gets there in the first place.
 Within the home, it can come from a wide range of possible sources.
 It can show up in solder for copper pipes that were installed prior to 1986, when lead was still allowable in plumbing solder.
-Solder that has been manufactured for this purpose since this point is required to be lead-free under the Safe Drinking Water Act, preventing it from being an issue.
-Some fixtures in the home may have been made prior to various lead-free manufacturer requirements or may be below the threshold for the requirements at the time, but may still contain some small amount of lead, which is commonly added to brass during the casting process to help prevent voids from forming within the casting and to make the tooling process easier.
-Galvanized iron pipe, though it does not specifically contain lead, may allow lead particles to attach to the inner surfaces of the pipe, which may eventually detach and enter your drinking water.
-Lead service lines and goose necks or pigtails may be used either for the entire run of the service line from the meter to your home or for short distances to connect the service line to the water main, a common practice when several water service lines are expected to be connected at the time that the main is being installed, to minimize future digging and repaving processes.
+Solder that has been manufactured for this purpose since 1986 is required to be lead-free under the Safe Drinking Water Act.
+Some fixtures in the home may have been made prior to various lead-free manufacturer requirements or may be below the threshold for the requirements at the time, but may still contain a small amount of lead, which is commonly added to brass during the casting process to help prevent voids from forming within the casting and to make the tooling process easier.
+Galvanized iron pipe, though it does not specifically contain lead, may allow lead particles to attach to the inner surfaces of the pipe, which may eventually detach and enter drinking water.
+Lead service lines and goosenecks or pigtails may be used either for the entire run of the service line from the meter to a home, or for short distances to connect the service line to the water main, a common practice when several water service lines are expected to be connected at the time that the main is being installed, to minimize future digging and repaving processes.

 In Flint’s situation, the lead in their system only became a problem when they began using polluted water from the Flint River in place of the Lake Huron water the water utility had been pumping from Detroit.
 The polluted water had a number of issues that required correction.
-An outbreak of Legionnaire’s disease and several tests that revealed the presence of E. coli and high levels of coliform bacteria in unacceptable amounts for human health required the water utility to add extra amounts of chlorine to the water, making the water more corrosive than in the past.
-Typically, water utilities that have to undergo actions such as this or that are using water that is known to be more corrosive at the source will add anti-corrosive chemicals to treat the water, reducing the pH to a less corrosive amount.
-However, Flint didn’t take this approach, even though it was required to do so by federal law.
-As the corrosive water passed through its system, it came into contact with lead fittings, supply lines and other sources of lead which then allowed that lead, which had remained in the system without issue previously, to be leeched into the water supply, causing significant harm to the water utility’s customers.
+An outbreak of Legionnaire’s disease, and several tests revealing the presence of E. coli and high levels of coliform bacteria in unacceptable amounts for human health required the water utility to add extra amounts of chlorine to the water, making the water more corrosive than in the past.
+Federal law requires anti-corrosive chemicals to be added to water that is treated with corrosive agents or that is known to be corrosive at the source.
+However, Flint did not take this step to reduce the water’s pH to a less corrosive amount.
+As the corrosive water passed through its system, it came into contact with lead fittings, supply lines and other sources of lead which then allowed that lead, which had remained in the system without issue previously, to be leached into the water supply, causing significant harm to the water utility’s customers.

-There was one very common question during the Flint water crisis, which was whether you could shower or bathe in the lead-contaminated water.
+There was one very common question during the Flint water crisis: is it safe to shower or bathe in the lead-contaminated water?
 The EPA states that bathing and showering should be safe for children and adults, because human skin doesn’t absorb the lead in the water.
-However, it should be noted that the first signs noted by Flint residents included rashes that would appear on children’s skin when bathing in the lead-contaminated water of the city, and adults that would spent significant time bathing in the water would also develop rashes, though not as severe.
-Many of these residents noted that the rashes would stop appearing when they switched to cleaning themselves with bottled water or would shower and bathe with water from other sources.
-Whether this was due to the presence of lead in the water or simply the corrosive water itself that caused the lead to be leeched into the water is up for debate, but in either case, medical symptoms like this should not be ignored.
-It is certainly safer to run the water for several minutes to clear out the most heavily contaminated water that has been sitting in the system collecting lead before beginning bathing or showering and to prevent children from drinking the bath water.
+However, it should be noted that the first signs noted by Flint residents included rashes that would appear on children’s skin when bathing in the lead-contaminated water of the city.
+Adults who spent significant time bathing in the water would also develop rashes, though not as severe.
+Many of these residents noted that the rashes would stop appearing when they switched to cleaning themselves with bottled water or showering/bathing with other water sources.
+Whether this was due to the presence of lead in the water or simply the corrosive water itself that caused the lead to be leached into the water is up for debate, but in either case, medical symptoms like this should not be ignored.
+It is certainly safer to run the water for several minutes to clear out the most heavily contaminated water that has been sitting in the system collecting lead before beginning bathing or showering – and always prevent children from drinking bath water.

 Challenges Faced by Water Utilities in Replacing Lead Service Lines

-With these serious issues at hand, many consumers are wondering why water utilities are not simply replacing all of the lead service lines that are in use.
-However, it’s important to note that the average consumer doesn’t truly grasp the depth of the issue, the amount of work involved in the process and the expense that’s involved in changing out a service line.
+With these serious issues at hand, many consumers wonder why water utilities are not simply replacing all lead service lines still in use.
+Unfortunately, the depth of the issue is tough to grasp without digging into the details, and the picture is a complicated one.
+Service line replacement is a labor- and cost-intensive process.
 These issues can make the process prohibitive for many water utilities, which is why state and federal initiatives to help with the expense are helping many municipalities move forward with what would otherwise be an impossible task.
-The three top issues involved in replacing these service lines are the time that it takes to get the task completed, the expense that puts a strain on already-tight municipal budgets and the fallout from public inconvenience as the lines are dug up and replaced.
+The three top issues involved in replacing these service lines are the time investment to complete this work; the expense that strains already-tight municipal budgets; and the effects of public inconvenience as the lines are dug up and replaced.

-When a lead supply line must be removed, it takes a significant amount of time to complete the task.
-Initially, the service line must be identified as a lead line to ensure that proper priority is being placed on its replacement.
-The line must then be traced and marked back out to its origin at the water main, which is often buried beneath a roadway.
+Lead service lines must be identified before they can be replaced.
+Not all cities have comprehensive records of where these lines are installed; identifying lines and tracing them to their origins at the water main (often buried beneath a roadway) can take time.
 Once the line’s location is properly marked, other utilities in the area must also be marked, to prevent accidental damage to those lines.
-Following this process, the appropriate notices and permits must be posted or acquired before digging commences.
+Notices and permits must be posted or acquired before digging commences.
 A backhoe or other heavy equipment is brought in and the street blocked off while the old supply line is dug up, with hand digging taking place around other utilities to prevent damage.
-The old line is shut off and disconnected from both the water main end and the house end, and then a new supply line is placed, connected, tested for leaks and finally reburied.
-After this part of the process is complete, repairs to the surface pavement, turf and other areas must be undertaken.
+The old line is shut off and disconnected from both the water main end and the house end, and then a new supply line is placed, connected, tested for leaks and finally re-buried.
+Finally, repairs to the surface pavement, turf and other areas must be completed.

-If you think this sounds expensive, it is.
-Water service line replacement typically runs several thousand dollars, and the expense is rising every year.
-In an economy where wages are constantly rising along with other costs, it’s projected that the cost of replacing a supply line will go up by 3-5% every year, at the same time that citizens are fighting tax increases that may support these increased expenses.
-Equipment, fuel, parts and materials are also rising in cost, and of course, we can’t forget the rising cost of litigation when water utilities, such as Flint, are found at fault for not properly handling their waterborne lead issues.
+Sounds expensive, right?
+It is.
+Water service line replacement typically runs several thousand dollars per line, and the expense is rising every year.
+As wages and material costs continue rising, it’s projected that the cost of replacing a supply line will go up by 3-5% every year – at the same time that citizens are fighting tax increases that may support these increased expenses.
+Equipment, fuel, parts and materials are also rising in cost.
+There are legal costs to consider, too, like the rising cost of litigation when water utilities – such as Flint, MI – are found at fault for not properly handling waterborne lead issues.

-Another consideration for many water utilities is the public inconvenience that is involved in the process.
-Water must be shut off to the home, inconveniencing the homeowner.
+A big consideration for water utilities is the public inconvenience created by the process of service line replacement.
+For a residential service line, water must be shut off to the home, inconveniencing the homeowner.
 If the water line is buried under the street, the street must be shut down, inconveniencing neighbors.
-If it’s a busy street, the traffic must be routed around the work, causing more work for the police as drivers on unfamiliar routes have accidents or otherwise cause congestion issues.
-At the same time, more complaints are being called into the city and the water utility, even as they try to have all hands on deck and working hard in the field to complete the work quickly so that they can get onto the next project on the list.
+If it’s a busy street, the traffic must be routed around the work, which can lead to traffic accidents or congestion and increased police response required.
+At the same time, more complaints are being called into the city and the water utility, even as they try to have all hands on deck and working hard in the field to complete the work quickly so that they can get on to the next project on the list.
 This entire process makes the removal of lead supply lines difficult at best for water utilities.

 How to Replace a Service Line with a Service Line Puller Kit